 After Gallbladder Surgery

 You can often go home the same day as your surgery after laparoscopic surgery.
 In some cases, you may need to stay overnight.
-After open surgery, you will usually need to stay in the hospital for 2 to 5 days.
+After open surgery, you'll usually need to stay in the hospital for 2 to 5 days.
 Once you’re at home, follow all your healthcare provider’s instructions.

 In the hospital

 Bandages will cover your incisions.
-And you may have special boots on your legs to prevent blood clots.
+And you may have special boots on your legs or get shots (injections) to prevent blood clots.
 To aid recovery, you’ll be asked to get up and move as soon as possible.
 You may also be asked to use a device that helps promote deep breathing to keep your lungs clear.

 You can get back to your normal routine as soon as you feel able.
 To speed healing: